-1. Leverage sgx-gdb to start a GDB session.

-2. Enable the enclave memory measurement function with ${\tt enable sgx}$ emmt.

-3. Load and run the test application which is using the enclave.
+- 1. Leverage sgx-gdb to start a GDB session. - 2.
+Enable the enclave memory measurement function with $enable sgx_emmt$. - 3.
+Load and run the test application which is using the enclave.

-To collect peak stack/heap usage for an enclave on a hardware platform correctly, you need to make sure the enclave meets the following requirements:
+To collect peak stack/heap usage for an enclave on a hardware platform correctly, make sure the enclave meets the following requirements:

 - 1. The enclave is debuggable.
 This means that the <DisableDebug> configuration parameter in the enclave configuration file should be set to 0. - 2.
 The enclave is launched in the debug mode.
 To launch the enclave in the debug mode, set the debug flag to 1 when calling sgx_create_enclave to load the enclave. - 3.
-You must export g_peak_heap_used in the version script of the enclave. - 4.
-You must destroy the enclave by using thesgx_destroy_enclave API.
+Export g peak heap used in the version script of the enclave. - 4.
+Destroy the enclave by using thesgx_destroy_enclave API.